GaetanLepage/phd-manuscript/sections/1_introduction/0_index.typ

   We use our existing SSL implem as a base, and then show how we use it in a dynamic context.

-=== Deep Reinforcement learning for acoustic navigation
+=== Deep Reinforcement Learning for Acoustic Navigation

 Complete RL pipeline design and implementation:
 - Invent/define the task.